nCine/nCine-site/cmake-options.md

 - `NCINE_PREFERRED_BACKEND`

-  This option specifies the preferred backend on desktop in case both the supported ones are available.
-The only valid value are `GLFW` and `SDL2`.
+  This option specifies the preferred backend to use on desktop for input and window handling.
+  Possible values include `GLFW`, `SDL2` and `QT5`.

+  If you choose `QT5` don't forget to define `Qt5_DIR` and optionally `Qt5Gamepad_DIR` for CMake to find the required libraries.

 - `NCINE_EMSCRIPTEN_THREADS`